malud/mysql-galera-utf8/README.md

-# K8S - MYSQL GELERA CLUSTER UTF8
+# K8S - MYSQL GALERA CLUSTER UTF8

 This is taken from the Kubernetes examples and extended with ut8 settings.